an-anime-team/an-anime-game-launcher/README.md

 ### To 2.0.0 release

+* Set default wine version to download so the wine install requirement is no longer needed.
 * Add outdated files deletion when new game's update releases
 * Add voice packs support
 * Add Patch category in settings menu with